MrGirl/mybatis-persist-tool/README.md

-#here are some script to generate for mybatis persit layer.
+#here are some script to generate code for mybatis persit layer.